compomics/ms2rescore/README.md

 # ReScore

 Use features calculated from comparing experimental spectra with computationally generated spectra (see [MS2PIP](https://github.com/sdgroeve/ms2pip_c)) to re-score peptide identifications using [Percolator](https://github.com/percolator/percolator/).
-If you are interested in reproducing the results shown in [_Accurate peptide fragmentation predictions allow data driven approaches to replace and improve upon proteomics search engine scoring functions (bioRxiv)_](https://www.biorxiv.org/content/early/2018/10/03/428805), please refer to the [wiki page](https://github.com/anasilviacs/rescore/wiki/Reproducing-manuscript-results).
+If you are interested in reproducing the results shown in the manuscript, please refer to the wiki directory.

+> Accurate peptide fragmentation predictions allow data driven approaches to replace and improve upon proteomics search engine scoring functions.
+Ana S C Silva, Robbin Bouwmeester, Lennart Martens, and Sven Degroeve. _Bioinformatics_ (2019) [doi:10.1093/bioinformatics/btz383](https://doi.org/10.1093/bioinformatics/btz383)

 ## Prerequisites